Review articles on this site earn small revenue from purchasing products through affiliate links.

 Pocket attachment

-• Front stretch staff pocket with quick release buckle
+• Front stretch stuff pocket with exterior quick-release buckle

 • Mesh side pockets on both sides

-• Fixed rain cover with zippered security pocket and key clip
+• Fixed lid with zippered security pocket and key clip

 Comfort★★★★☆